Linguistics

 Understanding human language

 At the core of what it means to be human, and central to so much of our interaction, is language.
-It’s what sets us apart from every other species on Earth.
+It’s what sets us apart from every other species on earth.
 Linguistics at UWA aims to grow your language understanding and skills, as well as complement other areas of study where language plays a role.
 Gain a foundation for a career that involves language or languages, human social organisation and culture, or the human mind.
 Graduates could pursue a career in research, language teaching, speech therapy, journalism and broadcasting, translation and interpreting, Indigenous education and support work, or information technology.

 UWA Linguistics is committed to sustainable academic practice.
 Read our working paper here.
-The lead for the Discipline of Linguistics is Dr Luisa Miceli

 Linguistics is the most scientific of the humanities and the most humanistic of the sciences.